cooljeanius/Son_Of_The_Black_Eye_Easy_Edition/README.txt

   seem like it makes it harder, but actually it makes it easier by saving you the time of just waiting around after he dies for the rest of you to die as well, because that's basically what happens when he dies anyways.
-05: no changes
-06 Black Flag: Here the enemies kept overtaking me before I really had a chance to set up, so I removed their starting villages so they'd waste more time capturing them instead.
-I also wanted to give your ally some villages as well, but since they don't actually have a leader I don't think it actually worked.
-(The documentation for the STARTING_VILLAGES macro said it "relies on the side having a unit with canrecruit-yes at start" and that "if it doesn't, you should use STARTING_VILLAGES_AREA instead" which I did, but that didn't seem to work either?
-Maybe I'll make Affman a leader later and set `leader_ignores_keep` to `yes` so he keeps attacking anyways as he currently does...)
-Anyways, I also turned the generals into lieutenants in this scenario as well.
+05 To the Harbor of Tirigaz: apologize for Holy Water being a red herring 06 Black Flag: Here the enemies kept overtaking me before I really had a chance to set up, so I removed their starting villages so they'd waste more time capturing them instead.
+I also wanted to give your ally some villages as well, so I made Affman a leader so that his side could have villages.
+  Finally, I also turned the generals into lieutenants in this scenario as well.
 07 The Desert of Death: It took too long waiting for everyone to get a chance to recover from their scorpion poisonings, so I added more villages to the map.
 08 Silent Forest: basic gold/turns tweaks
-09: no changes
-10 Saving Inarix: I made it much easier to save Inarix here.
-I turned Thelarion from an Elvish Champion into an Elvish Hero here, and since he keeps coming back, I kind of wanted to find a way to track whether he advances a level or not and then set his unit type accordingly or not in subsequent scenarios, but I haven't figured out how to do that yet.
+09 Shan Taum the Smug: just gold tweaks; make Shan Taum's side persistent 10 Saving Inarix: I made it much easier to save Inarix here.
+I turned Thelarion from an Elvish Champion into an Elvish Hero here, and since he keeps coming back, I made his side persistent (as well as Darstang's).
 I upgraded Plonk from a Slayer to a Nightblade to help you break thru the bottleneck on the bridge more easily.
 I gave Inarix more guards escorting him on easy, which might have caused an extra village to get captured that didn't used to be captured previously, so I'll want to tweak the x/y coordinates of their spawn location if I'm going to put my edits on the add-on server.
 11 Clash of Armies: I reduced the number of gryphons the dwarves recruit here so you don't have to split your attention as much and can focus more easily.
   I also reduced the HP boosts for the transport ships so they can be destroyed more easily.
-12: no changes
-13: no changes
+12 Giving Some Back: basic gold/turns tweaks
+13 The Dwarvish Stand: just gold tweaks
 14 Back Home: I used the LIMIT_CONTEMPORANEOUS_RECRUITS and ON_DIFFICULTY
-  macros here a lot; in retrospect I should probably go back and use the ON_DIFFICULTY macro more in previous scenarios where I wrote stuff out the long way with ifdefs...
+  macros here a lot.
 15 Civil War: mostly just some basic turns/gold tweaks.
 I might go back and add back the commented-out assassination code later, but I'll need to find a way to give the player a way to sneak around the front lines to actually